Archives: events

 Charleston Jazz Initiative Legends Band – CD Release

-CJI’s first recording scheduled for release in December 2010 features music from the early 20th century to 2010 that documents Charleston’s influence in the jazz performance traditions of many of this country’s big bandleaders, sidemen, and soloists.
-It will mark the first CD recording of tunes composed, arranged or performed by musicians of Charleston and South Carolina’s rich jazz legacy!
+Legends, CJI’s first recording, features music from the early 20th century to 2010 that documents Charleston’s influence in the jazz performance traditions of many of this country’s big bandleaders, sidemen, and soloists.
+It marks the first CD recording of tunes composed, arranged or performed by musicians of Charleston and South Carolina’s rich jazz legacy.

 In June 2010 during CJI’s Legends Festival, the CJI Legends Band, an eighteen-piece big band, performed and completed a live and studio recording.
 The concert was recorded live at Sottile Theatre on June 5, and the next day, musicians completed a studio recording at Charleston Sound in Mount Pleasant, SC, the area’s premier recording studio.

-The recording is scheduled for release in December (watch this website for details).
-A highlight of the CD are compositions, solos, and performances by several Legends Festival guests including NEA Jazz Masters Slide HamptonTM and Jimmy Heath; Florence, SC native and tenor saxophonist Houston Person; drummer/percussionist Tootie Heath; John Williams, baritone saxophonist, 25-year veteran of the Count Basie Orchestra and Orangeburg, SC native; Joey Morant , trumpeter, touring musician and Charleston’s jazz ambassador; and Charleston jazz legends, Lonnie Hamilton III, George Kenny, Oscar Rivers Jr., Ann Caldwell, Quentin Baxter, and Charlton Singleton.
+Highlights of the CD include compositions, solos, and performances by several Legends Festival guests including NEA Jazz Masters Slide HamptonTM and Jimmy Heath; Florence, SC native and tenor saxophonist Houston Person; drummer/percussionist Tootie Heath; John Williams, baritone saxophonist, 25-year veteran of the Count Basie Orchestra and Orangeburg, SC native; Joey Morant , trumpeter, touring musician and Charleston’s jazz ambassador; and Charleston jazz legends, Lonnie Hamilton III, George Kenny, Oscar Rivers Jr., Ann Caldwell, Quentin Baxter, and Charlton Singleton.

-Other featured new music will include “437 Race Street,” a big band composition by Joey Morant that highlights a familiar street on Charleston’s east side; “Brother Blake,” a 2005 CJI-commissioned work by Quentin Baxter that is a tribute to William Blake, Jenkins Orphanage Band director from 1920-1958; and “Step Lightly,” composed by Grammy award-winning producer, composer and former A & R head of Blue Note Records, Bob Belden, a former resident of Goose Creek, SC.
+Other featured new music includes “437 Race Street,” a big band composition by Joey Morant that highlights a familiar street on Charleston’s east side; and “Brother Blake,” a 2005 CJI-commissioned work by Quentin Baxter that is a tribute to William Blake, Jenkins Orphanage Band director from 1920-1958.

-Other CD selections will include jazz standards popularized by Count Basie, Duke Ellington, Erskine Hawkins, and Cab Calloway in which many Charleston/South Carolina musicians were featured as sidemen (Cat Anderson, Freddie Green.
-Jabbo Smith), and those that have been composed, arranged, and performed by South Carolinians’ Dizzy Gillespie, Buddy Johnson (“Since I Fell for You”), Fud Livingston (“I’m Through With Love”), Julian Dash (“Tuxedo Junction”) and Freddie Green (“Corner Pocket”).
+Other CD selections include jazz standards popularized by Count Basie, Duke Ellington, and Erskine Hawkins — bands in which many Charleston/South Carolina musicians were featured as sidemen (Cat Anderson, Freddie Green.
+Jabbo Smith).
+The CD also includes tunes that have been composed, arranged, and performed by South Carolinians’ Dizzy Gillespie, Buddy Johnson (“Since I Fell for You”), Fud Livingston (“I’m Through With Love”), Julian Dash (“Tuxedo Junction”) and Freddie Green (“Corner Pocket”).

 Charleston Jazz Initiative Legends Band CD